20k-ultra/rmb.rs/README.md

 # Remembe.rs

-> Command line tool to remember things
+A simple tool to help remind you of things such as links and todo items.

 Usage